Sathima Bea Benjamin: Later career

-In 2000, Danish second-hand bookdealer and fan of South African jazz Lars Rasmussen published a collection of essays and a discography of Benjamin's music in Sathima Bea Benjamin: Embracing Jazz (Copenhagen, 2000).
-It contains two compact discs of Sathima's music: Cape Town Love and an Embracing Jazz compilation with photographs.
+In 2000, Danish second-hand book dealer and fan of South African jazz Lars Rasmussen published a collection of essays and a discography of Benjamin's music in Sathima Bea Benjamin: Embracing Jazz (Copenhagen, 2000).
+It contains two compact discs of Benjamin's music: Cape Town Love and an Embracing Jazz compilation with photographs.

 In October 2004, South African president Thabo Mbeki gave her the Order of Ikhamanga Silver Award for "excellent contribution as a jazz artist" and for her contribution "to the struggle against apartheid."
 In March 2005, the art group Pen and Brush, Inc. presented her with a Certificate of Achievement for her work as a performer, musician, composer, and "activist in the struggle for human rights in South Africa".
 Benjamin was profiled in the March 2006 issue of JazzTimes.

-Her album SongSpirit, was released on 17 October 2006 in celebration of her 70th birthday.
+Her album SongSpirit was released on 17 October 2006 in celebration of her 70th birthday.
 A compilation record, it includes tracks from her earlier albums, plus a previously unreleased duet with Abdullah Ibrahim from 1973.

 In 2007, Benjamin began reissuing her back catalogue for download.
 Cape Town Love, released 19 June, began the process, while A Morning in Paris was reissued in October 2007 to mark her 71st birthday.
 It was released for download on 16 October, and reissued on CD on 22 January 2008.

-In December 2008 she performed at the Apollo Theater at the closing of the concert Bricktop at the Apollo, hosted by film director Jordan Walker-Pearlman.
+In December 2008, she performed at the Apollo Theater at the closing of the concert Bricktop at the Apollo, hosted by film director Jordan Walker-Pearlman.
 She sang "Someone to Watch Over Me".

 In 2010, she was the subject of the documentary Sathima's Windsong, directed by author and professor Daniel Yon.

-In 2011 Duke University Press published Musical Echoes: South African Women Thinking in Jazz, which was written by Benjamin and Carol Muller, a South African ethnomusicologist, over the course of twenty years.
+In 2011, Duke University Press published Musical Echoes: South African Women Thinking in Jazz, which was written by Benjamin and Carol Muller, a South African ethnomusicologist, over the course of twenty years.

 She returned to Cape Town in 2011, where she continued to work as a vocalist.
 She died on 20 August 2013 at the age of 76.